-Courses must be added within the first seven calendar days of the semester.
-Please check with the professor prior to adding a class online to assure that can complete any coursework already underway, as the class may have already met for the semester, and also, to confirm that they have the appropriate prerequisites, if any.
-For schedule adjustment for quarter or summer session classes, please refer to the academic calendar.
+Courses may be added during the first eight calendar days for spring and fall semesters through the student portal myESU.
+Please check with the professor prior to adding a class online to assure that the student can complete any coursework already underway, as the class may have already met for the semester, and also, to confirm that the student has the appropriate prerequisites, if any.
+For schedule adjustments for quarter or summer session classes, please refer to the academic calendar.

 Important information about waitlists!
 Final waitlist processing occurs the week before the semester begins.
 If you are still on a waitlist after this time, there are no guarantees that you will be registered for the course automatically once a seat becomes available.